5 Easy Ways to Decorate for Winter after Christmas

 Before you put away all your holiday decor this year, let me share with you how to decorate for winter after Christmas by repurposing seasonal and everyday items to add non-Christmas winter decor.

-If you are new here, howdy!
-I’m a recently retired military spouse who moved back to Texas after being gone 19 years.
-I’ve perfected the art of rental decorating and overcoming challenges in small spaces the last fifteen years but now am tackling homeownership with a new set of challenges!
-I love infusing a colorful, global style with DIYs and furnishings in our one-story 60’s ranch-style home.
+I perfected the art of rental decorating and overcoming challenges in small spaces for over fifteen years but now am tackling homeownership with a new set of challenges!

 Winter Textiles